ViniciusBG/ViniciusBG/README.md

 <h2 align="center">Hello there!
 I'm Vinicius! 👋🤓</h2>

-I'm a Data Scientist with some data engineering skills who is fascinated by creating end-to-end projects, explainable machine learning models and predicting human behaviour.
-I really love all the steps from the Data Science pipeline: collecting data, exploring, modelling, dockerizing and mantaining the model quality along the time.
-I believe the term full stack data scientist is a good description for what I do!</p>
+I'm a "Full Stack" Data Scientist who is fascinated by creating end-to-end projects (deploying), explainable machine learning models and predicting human behaviour.
+I really enjoy all the steps from the Data Science pipeline: collecting data, exploring, modelling, dockerizing and mantaining the model quality along the time.
+I believe the term full stack data scientist is a good description for what I do!

 ### 💼 Where I am currently working at/as